 The percentage is probably higher today.

 After learning what is ID theft, you may be wondering about the problems caused by this crime.
 Once the ID thief gets his hands on sensitive information, he begins to impersonate you or your loved ones.
-Because the Internet allows the attacker to purchase merchandise and services without interacting physically with sellers, he can order expensive items in your name.
+Because the order accutane online Internet allows the attacker to purchase merchandise and services without interacting physically with sellers, he can order expensive items in your name.
 You may not be aware of the unauthorized charges on your credit card until it’s too late and the thief already picked up the merchandise.

-By using information from your bills, tax returns and other sensitive documents, the attacker can create false IDs and apply for loans and credit cards in your name.
+By using information from your bills, tax returns, and other sensitive documents, the attacker can create false IDs and apply for loans and credit cards in your name.
 He can then withdraw your money from ATM machines and damage your credit score.
 By the time the bank notifies you about the outstanding debt, the attacker has already destroyed the unauthorized cards and erased all evidence.

-There is even a greater risk: the thief can provide false information to police and may be able to create a criminal record for you.
+There is an even greater risk: the thief can provide false information to police and may be able to create a criminal record for you.
 That’s right, police may issue an arrest warrant for you and pick you up for questioning if an ID thief has provided your information after committing a crime.

 Now that you’ve learned what is ID theft and what kind of problems it may cause, let’s see how you can protect yourself and your loved ones against it.
 The easiest, cheapest and most convenient way to do so is to purchase and use a paper shredder to destroy all your financial documents, medical bills and expired credit cards.